Szxro/General__Notes/TS/notes.md

 notStartedStatus = "40"; //It only accept Status Values notStartedStatus = Status.Done; //Correct Way

+//Giving number values

+enum Status {
+  NotStarted = 5,
+  InProgress,
+  Done,
+}

+// The First value is going to be 5 (the others 6,7)

 // Other ways with String
 enum Status {
   NotStarted = "NotStarted",